-Join Steve Caplin for an in-depth discussion in this video Adding the door's reflection, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Adding the door's reflection, part of Photoshop: Creating Perspective.

 That door now has a shadow, but look at the floor beneath it. …It's made of polished wood.
 We need to add a reflection to that wood, …if we're really to make the door look like it's part of the scene. …So let's Zoom in.
 I want to select the bottom part of this …door, since we'll only see the very bottom of it as the reflection. …We'll switch to the door layer and I can make a Marquee selection that includes that. …Let's make a new layer and call it Door reflect.…